-The Bellarmine University and Kindred Rehabilitation Geriatric Residency is a patient-centered educational program providing advanced physical therapy clinical training and promoting the application of evidence-based knowledge and skills with emphasis on service and life-long learning.
+The Bellarmine University Geriatric Residency is a patient-centered educational program providing advanced physical therapy clinical training and promoting the application of evidence-based knowledge and skills with emphasis on service and life-long learning.
 The environment has been created to produce leaders with advanced geriatric rehabilitation training who can make a lasting contribution to their local and professional communities.
-Through this program, residents and staff will educate, advocate, empower and improve the quality of life of our patients, their families, caregivers, and our community.
-The program supports the mission of both entities by providing high quality health care and education to all those we serve in a manner that responds to the needs of our communities, honors our faith heritage and celebrates our values.
+Through this program, residents and staff will educate, advocate, empower and improve the quality of life of our patients, their families, caregivers and our community.
+The program supports the mission of Bellarmine University by providing high quality health care and education to all those we serve in a manner that responds to the needs of our communities, honors our faith heritage and celebrates our values.

-The Goals of the Bellarmine University and Kindred Rehabilitation Geriatric Residency are to:
+The Goals of the Bellarmine University Geriatric Residency are to:

-- Develop advanced practitioners in the field of geriatric physical therapy that meet the needs of patients and clients, their families, and of society.
+- Develop advanced practitioners in the field of geriatric physical therapy who meet the needs of patients and clients, their families, and society.

-- Develop practitioners who are critical consumers of the literature in geriatric physical therapy and supporting clinical and basic sciences, and who apply the evidence to the development and implementation of patient and client treatment and education programs.
+- Train practitioners to be critical consumers of the literature in geriatric physical therapy which includes supporting clinical and basic sciences, and to apply the evidence in the development and implementation of patient treatment and education programs.

-- Provide formative feedback to geriatric physical therapy residents and facilitate guided reflection.
+- Provide formative feedback and facilitate guided reflection for the geriatric physical therapy residents.

-- Promote professionalism, community awareness and leadership roles in geriatric physical therapy residents.
+- Promote professionalism, community awareness and leadership roles in geriatric residents.

-- Ensure consistent delivery and high quality of education and clinical practice throughout all clinical settings
+- Ensure consistent delivery of high quality patient education and clinical interventions throughout all clinical settings.

 - Graduate from a CAPTE accredited Physical Therapy program.